Skip to content

 Start user interaction session

-Called by the client to establish an interactive session with your authorization server.
-Your authorization server automatically redirects the request, via the URL defined in the IDENTITY_SERVER_URL variable, to your IdP consent screen.
+Called by the client to establish an interactive session with the authorization server.
+The authorization server automatically redirects the request, via the URL defined in the IDENTITY_SERVER_URL variable, to your IdP consent screen.

 Look up grant information

-Called by your IdP server to retrieve a list of access rights, requested by the client, from your authorization server.
+Called by the IdP server to retrieve a list of access rights, requested by the client, from the authorization server.
 The request is secured with an x-idp-secret header.
 The access rights are presented to the client’s end-user on the consent screen.
 The authorization server’s response is served on your configured INTERACTION_PORT.

 Accept or reject grant

-Your IdP server communicates the choice made by the end-user on the consent screen (accept/reject) to your authorization server.
+The IdP server communicates the choice made by the end-user on the consent screen (accept/reject) to the authorization server.
 The request is secured with an x-idp-secret header.
-Your authorization server responds to your IdP server, acknowledging that it received the quest.
+The authorization server responds to the IdP server, acknowledging that it received the request.

 Finish interaction